Andy15084/Name-sorting-tool/README.md

 ## How to Use

+### 1. Create an Account
+- Click "Get Started Free" on the homepage
+- Enter your email, name, and password
+- Your account is created and you're automatically logged in

-### 1. Login
+### 2. Login (Returning Users)
-- Enter any name and password to access the application
+- Enter your email and password
-- Your credentials are stored in session storage for the current session
+- Check "Keep me signed in" to stay logged in across sessions
+- Your data is accessible from any device

-### 2. Search Contacts
+### 3. Search Contacts
 - **Quick Search**: Use the main search bar to search by name
 - **Advanced Filters**: Use the four filter inputs to search by:
   - Name